-- Condonement after reassessment is a Progression/Award Board discretion which will be based on the higher of the two marks obtained.
-Given that condonement cannot be applied to core modules/blocks of study, it is expected that the provisions will be otherwise applied unless there are exceptional or compelling reasons for why not.
-Such reasons might include: - A failing profile which does not allow the student to progress even with condonements - A weak overall profile where, in the Board's judgement, the student's study at the next level would be seriously undermined by the application of condonement.
+• Condonement for non-core modules may be operated unless there are exceptional or compelling reasons for why not.
+Such reasons might include:

+- A failing profile which does not allow the student to progress even with condonements - A weak overall profile where, in the Board's judgement, the student's study at the next level would be seriously undermined by the application of condonement.
 In such cases a further (final) reassessment will be offered. - Exceptionally, condonement may be offered against a deferral.
 In such cases the student will have the right to decline the condonement and take reassessment. - Students can only have 40 credits condoned overall for levels 5 and 6.
 To remove or alleviate the burden of level 5 reassessment to be completed alongside level 6, it is recommended that the full amount of condonable credit is applied at level 5 where possible. - Students offered condonement for any module/blocks of study which contributes to their overall classification will have the right to decline the condonement and take reassessment provided the University is notified by the published deadline. - Where a student is exiting the University due to academic failure, condonement should not be used simply to improve a profile.
 However, condonement should be applied where this will directly result in the award of the highest exit qualification possible. - 5.
 Finalists: Honours Degrees, Diplomas of Higher Education & Foundation Degrees

 Section J3 to the Academic Regulations sets out the criteria for award classification across the range of award types offered by the University.
-These regulations are absolute and where a student qualifies for a classification, no lesser class can be awarded aside from where malpractice is proven subsequent to the award being made.
+These regulations are absolute and where a student qualifies for a classification, no lesser class can be awarded aside from where misconduct is proven subsequent to the award being made.